Last Updated on

 This post was partially written by Caresa, Minimalist, traveler, blogger and owner of This Spontaneous Life.
 You can read her take on New York in winter on her blog.
 She recently sold all my belongings to be able to travel the world.

-Karen, the editor of Wanderlustingk, was born in New York City and has edited this post to add insider tips for visiting New York in winter and some off the beaten path activities perfect for winter in New York!
+Karen, the editor of Wanderlustingk, was born in New York City and has edited this post to add insider travel tips for visiting New York in winter and some off the beaten path activities perfect for winter in New York!

 Insider tips for visiting New York in winter